 Spider-Man Lunch Box

-For the Peter Parker fan who’s still raving about Spider-Man: Homecoming, this lunch box looks like Spidey’s face ⏤ complete with eye puff graphics ⏤ and is insulated with a padded top handle.
+For the Peter Parker fan who’s still raving about Spider-Man: Homecoming, this back-to-school lunch box looks like Spidey’s face ⏤ complete with eye puff graphics ⏤ and is insulated with a padded top handle.
 Plus, your kid can make all sorts of “It looks like I’m removing his brain!” jokes when taking out his sandwich.

 Crocodile Creek Ice Packs